Local File Search - Find Any File by Meaning, Not Just Filename

 Screenshots with no names

 Every screenshot is named by timestamp.
-"Screenshot 2024-03-14 at 09.41.22.png" looks the same as 500 other screenshots.
-Only opening each one tells you which is which.
+"Screenshot 2024-03-14 at 09.41.22.png" looks the same as 500 other screenshots, even if one shows a bug, one shows a receipt, and one shows a chart you need for a report.

 Old versions with confusing names